 For a Secure Campus, I (or someone from the office) will announce for staff to be aware and safe for a secure campus protocol.
-I will explain in the email what you should do.
+I will explain in an email what you should do and more details about the situation..
 If you are somewhere other than your classroom (i.e. library, technology lab, lunchroom, gym), a runner will come to you to notify you of the procedures.

-For a Lockdown procedure:
+For an Active Intruder procedure:

-During a Lockdown, all students and staff will secure a place to stay to keep safe and buy time until they can Evacuate.
-Teachers talked to the students about how to barricade doors and what they should do to stay safe if they cannot evacuate the building.
+- During an Active Intruder, all students and staff will follow the A.L.I.C.E Protocol.
+Teachers should talk to the students about how to barricade doors and what they should do to stay safe if they cannot evacuate the building.
 All discussions with students are age appropriate and will be an extension of "stranger danger" discussions and focus on listening carefully to the teacher in case of an emergency and following directions promptly.
-If teachers feel it is safe to Evacuate the building, they practiced that today as well.

-A.L.I.C.E. is a school safety program created in 2000 to offer additional options to students and staff in dealing with an armed intruder situation.
+If teachers feel it is safe to Evacuate the building, they should use their best judgement. - A.L.I.C.E. is a school safety program created in 2000 to offer additional options to students and staff in dealing with an armed intruder situation.
 Two of the individuals who founded and developed the program are long-term law enforcement professionals.
 A 30-year educational professional is a member of the team and works to ensure that A.L.I.C.E. teaching/training materials are age-appropriate, psychologically sound, and address the issues of individuals with special needs.
 All of our staff have gone through the online A.L.I.C.E. training.